Aging & Health A to Z

 Along with changes in mental abilities, people with Alzheimer’s disease or vascular dementia may exhibit “behavioral symptoms of dementia,” if they:

-- Show changes in mood, becoming more agitated, anxious, or depressed
+- Show changes in mood, such as becoming more agitated, anxious, or depressed.

-- Undergo changes in behavior, becoming more aggressive or behaving inappropriately.
+- Undergo changes in behavior, such as becoming more aggressive or behaving inappropriately.
 Aggressive behavior may range from cursing and spitting to physical attacks.

 These behavioral symptoms can be more upsetting for both older adults with dementia and their caregivers than other symptoms of dementia, such as memory loss.